-In addition to determining who to tell, give some serious thought to what, and how much, they need to know.
+In addition to figuring out whom to tell and how to tell them, give some serious thought to what, and how much, your coworkers need to know.

 If you want to keep to a minimum the amount of information you share, consider disclosing only the following: